 If you want to let the families of fallen service members know that you appreciate their sacrifice, bring a handful of pennies with you to the cemetery.
 Other ways to mark the occasion include attending a Memorial Day parade or sharing a meal with loved ones.

-July Celebrity Birthdays!
+December Celebrity Birthdays!

 Do you share a birthday with a celebrity?